langchain-ai/langgraph/docs/docs/tutorials/auth/getting_started.md

 ANTHROPIC_API_KEY=your-anthropic-key  # For the LLM in our chatbot
 ```

-Additionally, note down your project's "anon public" key.
-This public key will be used by the user's client to authenticate with Supabase.
+Also note down your project's "anon public" key - we'll use this for client authentication.

-### Start the server
+### 4. Start the server

-Install dependencies and start the LangGraph server:
+Install dependencies and start LangGraph:

 ```bash
 pip install -U "langgraph-cli[inmem]" && pip install -e .